 - Why can she give me the right answers but can’t carry them out?

 - Is something else going on besides ADHD, ODD, and OCD in this client?

 - At 18, why is he acting like a 10-year-old?

-With the latest FAS prevalence rates provided by the CDC of 1 in 20 children being born from an alcohol-exposed pregnancy, perhaps your client’s behaviors are due to the diffuse brain damage caused by prenatal alcohol exposure.
+The CDC tells us 1 in 20 children are born from an alcohol-exposed pregnancy.
+Perhaps your client’s behaviors are due to the diffuse brain damage caused by prenatal alcohol exposure.

 They might have FASD (Fetal Alcohol Spectrum Disorders).
 Double ARC has a multi-disciplinary FAS Diagnostic Team to help.